Harry-Lees/PyPressure/README.md

 0.003625943443250004
 ```

-Simple Math and Comparisons built in
+Simple Math and Comparisons built in:

 ```python
 >> from pypressure import Pressure